opencodeiiita/FitLife/README.md

-# FitLife App Design
+# FitLife App Design💪
 Recognizing the significance of UI/UX in mobile app design is vital.
 A superbly functional app might falter if its design is neglected.
 Achieving a harmonious balance between functionality and UI/UX is key to an app's success.
 Do you have what it takes to strike that balance?

 FitLife is a versatile and user-friendly fitness app that is designed to help you lead a healthier and more active life.
 Whether you're an experienced fitness enthusiast or just starting out on your fitness journey, FitLife has something for everyone.
 It keeps you Connected with certified fitness trainers and mentors who can provide you with personalized guidance.
 It offers customized workout plans that match your fitness level and goals and also sets dietary goals and monitor your macronutrient intake and helps you visualize your fitness journey.

-## Tech Stack-
+## ✒Tech Stack-

 1. Figma / Adobe XD
 2. FigJam
 3. Adobe Illustrator

-## Common Rules-
+## 🧾Common Rules:

-- The Design Repo is divided into several tasks.
-Each task will be opened subsequently for a limited amount of time and all the submissions have to be made within those allotted days only.
-NO submission will be accepted after the allotted time ends.
+- The repository is divided into several tasks. **Each task will be opened subsequently for a limited amount of time and all the submissions have to be made within those allotted days only.** NO submission will be accepted after the allotted time ends.
 The details for the specific tasks and the time allotted for each can be found in their specific folders.
-- The submissions will be scored by the mentors, out of maximum points for that particular issue, based on the various aspects of design like design thinking, originality, visual appeal etc. The best submission will be awarded full points.
+- The submissions will be judged by the mentors and points will be allotted by them for each particular task based on various aspects and intricacies of design like design thinking process, originality of the idea, visual appeal of the submission, etc.
-- Since everyone should be awarded for their efforts, the participants who qualify for the Minimum Design Criteria (MDC) as mentioned in the respective folders of the task will be awarded Full Points🎉
+- Since everyone should be awarded for their efforts, the participants who qualify for the **Minimum Design Criteria (MDC)** as mentioned in the respective folders of the task will be awarded Full Points🎉
-- Since the goals of these tasks are learning design rather than only earning points, any plagiarism or attempt at it will be frowned upon and will result in disqualification from OpenCode.
-You can always ping us with questions, and we'll be pleased to answer them, but merely duplicating other people's ideas to finish the jobs will be strongly prohibited.
+- These tasks are for learning design and not just scoring points so any kind of Plagiarism or attempt thereof wouldn't be tolerated and would lead to disqualification from OpenCode.
+You can always ping us for doubts and we would be more than happy to help but simply copying others' ideas for the sake of completing the tasks will be dealt strictly with.

-ALL THE FINAL DECISIONS FOR THE JUDGMENT AND AWARDING OF POINTS BASED ON THE SUBMISSION RESIDE WITH THE MENTORS.
-No claim can be made on the amount of points awarded by the Mentors.
+> ALL THE FINAL DECISIONS FOR THE JUDGMENT AND AWARDING OF POINTS ⚖️ BASED ON THE SUBMISSION RESIDE WITH THE MENTORS & ORGANISERS.
+No claim can be made on the number of points awarded by the Mentors & Organisers🙂.
+>

-## **Contribution**
+## **📩Contribution**

 We welcome your contributions.
 Please follow the below guidelines while contributing to this project: